Hackingzone/airgeddon/README.md

 Debug mode was implemented for faster development skipping intro and initial checks.
 Use it setting var *"debug_mode"* to 1<br/>
 Please, respect the tab indentation, code style and the UTF-8 files format only using at the end of the lines LF (not CRLF).<br/>
 Direct push on master is not allowed, and pull requests require revision and approvement.<br/>
-Airgeddon code is 100% clean of warnings.
+airgeddon code is 100% clean of warnings.
 Use [Shellcheck](https://github.com/koalaman/shellcheck) to search for errors and warnings on code. <- Thanks xtonousou for the tip :wink:

 *For beta testers:*<br/>
 You can download the master version or the beta testing version from the development branch called `dev`.
 Sometimes there are other temporary branches for specific features that can be tested too.